kaihuchen/AutonomousBackseatDriver/README.md

-# Evaluation Multimodal LLM's Role in Autonomous Driving
+# Evaluating Multimodal LLM's Use in Autonomous Driving

 *last updated 2024.01.31*